aicoe-aiops/ocp-ci-analysis/docs/workshop/onboarding.md

 In this workshop, you will learn how to collect data from an open CI/CD data source, use Jupyterlab and its extensions to manage dependencies, and run jupyter notebooks.
 You will learn how to perform automated, repeatable experiments using Elyra and Kubeflow Pipelines, create and deploy machine learning modes on OpenShift using Seldon and visualize results on a Superset dashboard.

-### Access
+## Access to Services on Operate First

+### Step 1: Create Github Account
+In order to get started with the workshop, it's vital to have a github account, so please create a github account by signing up on [github.com](https://github.com/).

+### Step 2: Get added to the cluster

-To get access to the services please add your github username [here](https://docs.google.com/spreadsheets/d/1j-i0O-sbk6WWZpWsMl9uSpUjaeQ5LXEY44iNp-vk2eA/edit?usp=sharing), and you will be provided access.
+To get access to the services please add your github username [here](https://etherpad.opendev.org/p/workshop_scale_2022), and you will be provided access.

+### Step 3: Try out the Services

 To get started with this tour, let’s first introduce you to the various tools that are available on Operate First environment and will help us in building the AIOps application using Operate First.